 In this case, geometric with geometric like this Kerani Fabric.
 It's used on the chairs and then repeated on a single cushion.

 Likewise, colours can be repeated.
 This may simply mean the use of trimmings.

 The intertwining of colour and pattern gives a room a lived-in feel that suits larger spaces and/or higher ceilings.
 The patterns then fill the space without being overwhelming.

 Take the level of luxury up a notch by using patterned velvet fabric with patterned velvet fabric.
 This requires more harmonising for a greater pay-off.

 The best means of mixing velvet patterns is variety in the designs.
 Textures and styles need to be dissimilar enough to have equal footing.
 For example, there can be a print with a cut velvet.
 They can then be balanced out through colour.

 The classic printed damask of this Tespi Velvet Fabric appears on the curtains and cushions.
-Likewise, Tespi Square Velvet is seen on the upholstery and a cushion.
 Their secondary colours are then matched in other parts of the room.

 Lastly, a muted complementing third velvet can be added like the Tespi Spot Velvet Fabric.
 A smaller design, used on smaller furniture brings everything together.

 The unique texture of velvet fabric, its opulence, and how it catches the light has made it popular across the board.
 Fashion is one place it has popped up, time and again.